Railway semaphore signal: Stop signals

 A stop signal is any signal whose most restrictive indication is 'danger' (which compels a stop).
-Stop signals are used to protect junctions, points (US - 'switches'), level crossings, movable bridges, platforms or block sections.
+Stop signals are used to protect junctions, points (North America - 'switches'), level crossings, movable bridges, platforms or block sections.

 A particular signal box may control one or more stop signals on each running line.
 In a traditional mechanically signalled area in the United Kingdom, it is most common for a signal box to have two stop signals governing each line.
 The first reached by a train is known as the home signal.
 The last stop signal, known as the starting or section signal, is usually located past the points etc. and controls entry to the block section ahead.
 The distance between the home and starting signals is usually quite short (typically a few hundred yards), and allows a train to wait for the section ahead of it to clear without blocking the line all the way back to the previous section.

 German home semaphore signals (Hauptformsignale) can display a danger aspect if the upper arm is in a 90 degree position (horizontal), and can display a proceed aspect if the upper arm is in a 45 degree position (diagonal).
 Home signals may have an additional lower arm which can display a proceed at reduced speed (40 km/h); however, these are not mandatory.